alpertunga-bile/image-caption-comfyui/README.md

 ### Package Version

 - The image caption node is based on [transformers](https://github.com/huggingface/transformers) package.
-So most of the problems may be caused from these packages.
-For overcome these problems you can try to update these packages:
+So most of the problems may be caused from this package.
+For overcome these problems you can try to update package:

 - For Manual Installation of the ComfyUI
   1. Activate the virtual environment if there is one.